Azure/azure-rest-api-specs/specification/iotoperationsorchestrator/resource-manager/readme.md

-# IoTOperationsOrchestrator
+# IotOperationsOrchestrator

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for IoTOperationsOrchestrator.
+This is the AutoRest configuration file for IotOperationsOrchestrator.

 ## Getting Started